Skip to content

 The legal defense fund he created last year spent thousands on “banquet hall fees” at Trump’s Mar-a-Lago resort.

-Trump adviser Steve Bannon was indicted for pocketing more than $1 million raised from donors who thought they were contributing to build the border wall Mexico was supposed to pay for.
+Trump adviser Steve Bannon was indicted for pocketing more than $1 million raised from donors who thought they were contributing to building the border wall Mexico was supposed to pay for.
 On his last day in office, Trump pardoned Bannon.

 Trump seized on other opportunities to profit from his presidency.